Opportunities for Students of German

 German Academic Exchange Service (DAAD) Scholarships (for sophomores and juniors):

-Highly qualified undergraduate students can apply for scholarships funding a study, senior thesis research, and/or internships in Germany (4-10 months).
+Highly qualified undergraduate students can apply for scholarships funding a study, German language courses, senior thesis research, and/or internships in Germany (4-10 months).

 https://www.daad.org/en/find-funding/undergraduate-opportunities/ 🔗 (DAAD webpage)

 RISE Scholarships (for students in biology, chemistry, physics, earth sciences, or engineering):

 RISE stands for Research Internships in Science and Engineering.
 RISE Germany offers undergraduate students from North American universities the opportunity to complete a summer research internship at top German universities and research institutions.

 https://www.daad.de/rise/en/rise-germany/ 🔗 (DAAD webpage)

 University Summer Course Grant (for sophomores and juniors):

 The scholarship program aims to help students and graduates improve their knowledge of German and their cultural knowledge of the country.
 It provides funds to attend a broad range of three- to four-week summer courses at German universities.